 The 284-acre campus is located in Rolla, Missouri, a town of nearly 20,000 in the heart of the Ozarks.
 The university offers bachelor of arts and bachelor of science degrees in 30 fields of study, including engineering, science, humanities, business and the social sciences.
 Master of science degrees are offered in 30 disciplines, the doctor of philosophy in 21 and the doctor of engineering in eight.

 The Missouri S&T has become a research university of national distinction, and world-changing research happens every day in our laboratories.
-The campus is home to 50 research and academic support centers.
-Externally sponsored program expenditures have increased by over 150 percent since fiscal year 2001, from $17.23 million to $43.8 million in fiscal year 2014.
-In fiscal year 2014, Missouri S&T received $30.7 million in new grant and contract awards.
-Missouri S&T will enhance its research activity in order to distinguish itself through interdisciplinary collaborations of national significance.
+The campus is home to more than 50 research and academic support centers.
+Externally sponsored program expenditures reached $40 million in fiscal year 2018.
+In fiscal year 2018, Missouri S&T received $37 million in new grant and contract awards.
+Missouri S&T continues to enhance its research activity through interdisciplinary collaborations of national significance.

 Missouri S&T offers a number of campus living options, including fraternity and sorority houses, traditional residence halls, the residential college, and university commons.
 With over 250 student organizations, there is a place for everyone at Missouri S&T. We have over 20 student design teams, a competitive NCAA Division II athletic program, student professional societies, a student radio station, and theater and music programs.
 Each year, Missouri S&T students help to organize one of the largest St. Pat's celebrations in the nation.

 University of Missouri System Structure and History